I got the idea for this denim feather wall decor over the summer whilst making denim tassels.

 It wasn’t a great leap to work out how to make denim feathers from old jeans.
 The principle was the same as with the tassels.
 Which is basically fraying scraps of old denim.
 I just had a few details to work out like the feather spine and shape.

-I made these feathers whilst getting stuck into the brilliant Netflix Series Ozark.
+I made these feathers whilst getting stuck into the brilliant Netflix series Ozark.
 That’s probably why I ended up making loads of the feathers and hence made them into a wall hanging.

-As well as making a feather wall decor you can also use individual denim feathers make earrings, bag charms, and gift toppers.
+As well as making a feather wall decor you can also use individual denim feathers to make earrings, bag charms, and gift toppers.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.